Scifabric/pybossa/doc/customizing.rst

 About link, then you will have to modify the files included in the templates folder.

-As you can see, you will be able to give a full personality to your own PyBossa server without problems.
+As you can see, you will be able to give a full personality to your own PYBOSSA server without problems.

 .. note::